How to Find Out the Age of Your Roof

 If you’ve recently moved in, try to find out from the previous owners when the last replacement was.
 If they aren’t sure, think about getting in touch with a roofing company to perform an inspection and determine the age of the roof.

 A big indicator of an aged, outdated roof in need of replacement is visible surface damage.
-This can present in several ways.
+This can present itself in several ways.

 Take a look at the state of your shingles.
 Over time, they can become damaged, exposing the underside of the roofing materials.